The-OpenROAD-Project/OpenLane/docs/source/analog_guide.rst

 .. figure:: ../_static/analog_flow/measure_rise.png

+Press netlist one last time to generate the netlist that will be used in next section.

 Characterization needs to account for different transition cases depending on input transitions.
 This is caused by the fact that some transistors are connected in parallel.
 Transistors in parallel can conduct at the same time.